The membership of the Southwest Academy of Restorative Dentistry shall be limited to 125 Active Members.

 Section 3.
 Honorary Members.
 Honorary members may be elected by a majority of the voting members after recommendation by the Governing Council for distinguished service in the field of dentistry.
 Honorary membership shall not include voting privileges or payment of dues.
 Only an appropriate fee to cover meeting costs, as determined by the Governing Council, not to exceed 50% of an Active member’s dues amount, shall be borne by Honorary members.

 Section 4.
 Life Members.
-A member is eligible for life membership after the age of 62 with fifteen (15) years of Active membership, or when he/she feels that circumstances may designate.
+A member is eligible for life membership after the age 68 years of age and 10 years of membership or permanently retired and 10 years of membership.
 The Secretary shall present this information to the Governing Council of the Academy for action.
 If approved, it shall be reported to the membership of the Academy.
 He/she is to retain all privileges of membership but is exempt from the payment of dues and regular attendance.
-Only an appropriate fee to cover meeting costs, as determined by the Governing Council, not to exceed 50% of an Active member’s dues amount, shall be borne by Life members.
+Only an appropriate fee to cover meeting costs, as determined by the Governing Council, shall be borne by Life members.

 The approved candidates shall be invited to membership in the Academy.
 Candidates who accept the invitation to membership shall attend the next annual meeting and shall be received into membership at the General Meeting of the Academy.